intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/vidioc-subscribe-event.rst

 	a V4L2_EVENT_CTRL to be sent back to that same filehandle.
-	Normally such events are suppressed to prevent feedback loops where an application changes a control to a one value and then another, and then receives an event telling it that that control has changed to the first value.
+	Normally such events are suppressed to prevent feedback loops where an application changes a control to a one value and then another, and then receives an event telling it that control has changed to the first value.

 	Since it can't tell whether that event was caused by another